sanketmbhujbal/ThreatLens/README.md

 Risk Scoring: Assigns risk scores to articles based on severity and relevance.

-Prioritization: Prioritizes threats based on their potential impact to organizations.
+Prioritization: Prioritizes threats based on their Severity and potential impact to organizations.

 Customization: Provides options to adjust settings such as the number of articles to display and which sources to track.